martinkluck/martinkluck/README.md

 ### Martin Kluck

 I'm a developer.
-I have been working for more than 5 year in back and front end technologies.
-Today i'm learling Kotlin but I handle different languages ​​and frameworks like Laravel or Node.js.
+I have been working for more than 7 years in back and front end technologies.
+Today i'm working with NodeJs but I handle different languages ​​and frameworks.
 When i'm not coding i like play video games. 💻🎮

 - Backend Engineer [@bitexla](https://bitex.la/)